 You should start by examining the fuse of the evaporative cooler.
 Most often, the unit does not start because of a blown fuse.
 If the fuse is blown, you may need to call Wagner to get it replaced.

 In some cases, the breaker can also trip, causing the system to fail to start.
 Inspecting the wiring for signs of damage can resolve the problem.
-You should have one of the professional technicians from Wagner Mechanical do this for you.
+You should have one of the professional technicians from Wagner do this for you.

 2. There’s a strange odor coming from the unit